alexaulbach/RadarTracker/README.md

 0.1.2 2016-09-04
 - Initial version

+# Links
-#Git Hub
+## Git Hub
 https://github.com/alexaulbach/RadarTracker

+## Factorio Forum
+TODO

 #Ideas/TODOs
-- Move directory "one level lower" to enable built-scripts etc. in package.
-- Script for automated packaging (Zip).
+- Script for automated packaging (Zip) and doing the symlinks (Factorio Stdlib, mod-link into mods-folder)
+- Release
+- Add better description in research etc. into locale.
-- Take Tracker out of control.lua and decrease complexity (nesting).
+- Take tracker-code out of control.lua and decrease complexity (nesting).
-- Tracker should not calculate entity-status.
+- Tracker should not calculate entity-status (managers job).
 - Debugger should calculate output-string itself for speed reasons.
 - Remote function for adding/deleting entities to/from list.
 Own file.
 - Track only front entity if train is running.
 - Don't track back entity if no reverse loco.
-- Look if _new chunk_ found and only then chart that chunk.
+- Look if _new chunk_ would be found and only then chart that chunk.
 - Tracker can scan only vehicles in range (I think to 2500 tiles radius, which is quite big).
-This needs to introduce to bind trains to trackers.
+Big change: This needs to introduce to bind entities to trackers.
 - The more trains a tracker needs to scan then, the slower it will refresh.
 Or the more energy it takes?
 - Rotational-Tracker: Add a new radar-functionality, which scans 360˚ in a minute, but only those chunks, that have entities built on ground.
 Range depends only on power it can get.
 - Once-Tracker: Scans when entity is built/removed